-Reimbursement between the marital estates usually arises when one spouse's separate property is improved through the expenditure of community Reimbursement may also be applicable if separate funds are expended to benefit community property.
+Reimbursement between the marital estates usually arises when a spouse's pre-marriage debt is later paid with community funds or one spouse's separate property is improved through the expenditure of community funds.
+Reimbursement may also be applicable if separate funds are expended to benefit community property.
 In addition, the expenditure of community time, talent and labor in excess of what is necessary to reasonably manage one's separate property can give rise to a community claim for reimbursement to the extent that excess time, talent or labor is not compensated.
+Jensen v.
+Jensen, 685 S.W.2d 107 (1984).
 Another common reimbursement situation is where one spouse owns separately an insurance policy on that spouse's life and uses community property to pay the premiums, and upon the insured spouse's death, the proceeds are payable to a third party.
-Tex.
+See Tex.
 Fam.
 Code §§ 3.401 - 3.410.